JetBrains/intellij-sdk-docs/tutorials/kotlin.md

 ## 6. Caution

-Plugins *must* use Kotlin classes to implement all entities declared in the [plugin configuration file](/basics/plugin_structure/plugin_configuration_file.md).
+Plugins *must* use Kotlin classes to implement declarations in the [plugin configuration file](/basics/plugin_structure/plugin_configuration_file.md).
 When registering an extension, the platform uses a dependency injection framework to instantiate these classes.
-For this reason, plugins *must not* use [Kotlin objects](https://kotlinlang.org/docs/reference/object-declarations.html) for any entities declared in the `plugin.xml` file.
+For this reason, plugins *must not* use [Kotlin objects](https://kotlinlang.org/docs/reference/object-declarations.html) to implement any `plugin.xml` declarations.

 ## 7. Examples